codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Pipeline resuming execution after approval shows previously executed steps as skipped in Codefresh UI.
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.
 Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.???
-Composition stops randomly with error: `Could not get status for container <container-name>`. ???
+* Composition stops randomly with error: `Could not get status for container <container-name>`. ???
 * In Pipelines dashboard (Home Dashboard), for a renamed pipeline, the Pipeline filter displays the original name instead of the new name.
 * In the Pipelines page, the context-menu for the last pipeline in the list does not display all available actions.
 * **Save** button remains disabled when modifying an External Resource in Pipeline > Settings.
+* Unable to set `requiredAvailableStorage` programmatically for Hybrid Pipeline Runtimes.
 * Unable to add Hybrid Runner and run builds in Version 2.0.1.
+* Commit message passed through the system variable `CF_COMMIT_MESSAGE` is truncated and does not include the full content.
+* Unable to override the Public Marketplace Registry with Google Container Registry (GCR)for typed-step plug-ins.

 https://codefresh-io.atlassian.net/browse/CR-18462???